zcash/zcash/doc/hotfix-process.md

 the `hotfix-<RELEASE>` branch in place of the release stabilization branch, with a couple of minor differences:

 - When running the release script, use the `--hotfix` flag.
 Provide the hash of the commit to be released as the first argument:

     $ ./zcutil/make-release.py --hotfix <COMMIT_ID> <RELEASE> <RELEASE_PREV> <RELEASE_FROM> <APPROX_RELEASE_HEIGHT>

+    **NB**: Do not make release candidates (i.e., versions with `-rcN` suffixes) for hotfixes.

 - To review the automated changes in git: